Behind the Curtain An Introduction to Hero_Flow

 Hero_Flow also provides an AI_Design Studio that allows every novice to visually create and test deep learning models.
 A wide variety of models is such as RNN, LSTM, Seq2Seq are already support but we continuously expand this list.

-Feature engineering is done via streams designed in Data_Flow Studio.
-Once designed, these streams can be used to train or later feed a model during production.
+Feature engineering is done via data flows designed in Data_Flow Studio.
+Once designed, these data flows can be used to train or later feed a model during production.
 When a model is designed, trained and validated it can be exported as a function and moving forward is available as a custom point-and-click function in the Data _Flow Studio.

 It is also possible to retrain a model and automatically update it with that function.
 This allows ongoing improvement to the AI models used in production.